 Every team has a set of different requirements to help them perform their best.
 As a hiring manager, it is important to recognize the resources your employees need and even ask them about their requirements.

-From having one-on-one conversations about their role in the organization, giving employees an education allowance to give them the freedom to take online courses, purchasing licenses for software required for work— these are just some of the ways you can equip your team with the right resources to grow and do better work together.
+You could have one-on-one conversations about their role in the organization.
+Give employees an education allowance to give them the freedom to take online courses.
+Purchasing licenses for software required for work.
+These are just some of the ways you can equip your team with the right resources to grow and do better work together.

 Take, for instance, you can have a six-month or yearly allowance for online courses.
 These could be courses that are directly relevant to the employee’s job role.
 Or they could be those that they want to take up to upskill.

 4. Don’t manage employees, mentor them

 A team that upholds a positive team culture forgoes traditional management ideas of running a workplace.
 Instead, it emphasizes on teaching and mentoring.
 With managers, employees have spoon-fed the work they need to do and can’t make their own decisions.
 Mentors, on the other hand, ensure that employees get hands-on with the job.
 And employees are likely to take more initiative and responsibility for their tasks.

 Removing traditional managerial duties is one of the first steps to creating a positive team culture.
 As a hiring manager, set up a culture that celebrates teaching in the organization.
 Hold managers personally accountable for an employee’s development.
 This will ensure they are fully immersed in the growth of the team members they are mentoring.

 “The key to being a good mentor is to help people become more of who they already are – not to make them more like you.”